What does it mean to be financially independent?

 Our mindset is programmed from early one to follow orders, execute and all in one be a great employee.
 Not so much an out of the box thinker and creator.

-By learning what we haven’t been taught and what the typical media and commercials are strongly discouraging – being conscious about the way we handle money.
+We can become financially independent by taking the first step – by learning what we haven’t been taught and what the typical media and commercials are strongly discouraging.
+By learning to be conscious about the way we handle money.

 By avoiding blindly following orders.
 Or working half a lifetime for someone else’s dream, expecting by the end of it to have enough to make needs ends, retire for the rest of what is left and die happily ever after.